Gaurav-Kedia/FJ6-Prod-JavaSB/README.md

    The service reads limits (timeouts, memory caps, queue size) and JDK installation hints from `sandbox.*` properties.
 Property values can point to explicit install directories, environment variables like `JDK_17_HOME`, or fall back to the JVM that launched the app when versions line up.
 5. **Per-request workspace is provisioned**
    `CodeExecutionService.createWorkingDirectory` creates a unique folder under the configured sandbox base directory (defaults to `${java.io.tmpdir}/code-exec`).
 Each run gets isolated `stdout`, `stderr`, and metrics files which are deleted at the end of the request to avoid leaking user data.
-6. **Source code is materialised safely**
-   `prepareSourceFiles` extracts the public class and package name (if present) before writing exactly one `.java` file into the sandbox.
-This keeps the compiler from traversing arbitrary directories.
+6. **Source code is materialised safely** `prepareSourceFiles` extracts the public top-level type (class, interface, enum, record, or annotation) and package name (if present) before writing exactly one `.java` file into the sandbox.
+This keeps the compiler from traversing arbitrary directories and allows modern constructs such as records to compile correctly.
 7. **Compilation happens with explicit resource limits**
    `buildCompileCommand` resolves the `javac` binary within the selected JDK home, then `runProcess` executes it with the configured timeout.
 Compiler logs are streamed into sandbox-local files so even large outputs do not overload memory.
 8. **Execution is monitored for time, memory, and output**